Ginger Rogers: 1925–1929: Vaudeville and Broadway

 Rogers's entertainment career began when the traveling vaudeville act of Eddie Foy came to Fort Worth and needed a quick stand-in.
-In 1925 the 14-year-old entered and won a Charleston dance contest, the prize allowed her to tour as Ginger Rogers and the Redheads for six months on the Orpheum Circuit.
-In 1926 the act performed at an 18-month-old theater called The Craterian in Medford, Oregon.
+In 1925 the 14-year-old entered and won a Charleston dance contest; the prize allowed her to tour as Ginger Rogers and the Redheads for six months on the Orpheum Circuit.
+In 1926, the group performed at an 18-month-old theater called The Craterian in Medford, Oregon.
 This theater honored her years later by changing its name to the Craterian Ginger Rogers Theater.
 When the M.G.M film The Barrier premiered in San Bernardino, California, in February 1926, Rogers's vaudeville act was featured.
-The local newspaper commented, “Clever little Ginger Rogers showed why she won the Texas state championship as a Charleston dancer.”
+The local newspaper commented, "Clever little Ginger Rogers showed why she won the Texas state championship as a Charleston dancer."

 At 17, Rogers married Jack Culpepper, a singer/dancer/comedian/recording artist of the day who worked under the name Jack Pepper (according to Ginger's autobiography and Life magazine, she knew Culpepper when she was a child, as her cousin's boyfriend).
 They formed a short-lived vaudeville double act known as "Ginger and Pepper".
 The marriage was over within a year, and she went back to touring with her mother.
-When the tour got to New York City, she stayed, getting radio singing jobs and then her Broadway debut in the musical Top Speed, which opened on Christmas Day, 1929.
+When the tour got to New York City, she stayed, getting radio singing jobs.
+She made her Broadway debut in the musical Top Speed, which opened at Chanin's 46th Street Theatre on Christmas Day, 1929 following the musical's premiere in Philadelphia at the Chestnut Street Opera House on November 13, 1929.